krb5/krb5/doc/admin/admin_commands/krb5kdc.rst

         password using the **stashsrvpw** command of
         :ref:`kdb5_ldap_util(8)`.

+    **-x debug=**\ *level*
+        sets the OpenLDAP client library debug level.  *level* is an integer to be interpreted by the library.
+Debugging messages are printed to standard error, so this option must be used with the **-n** option to be useful.

 The **-T** *offset* option specifies a time offset, in seconds, which the KDC will operate under.
 It is intended only for testing purposes.